alievk/voi-js-client/README.md

 ./up.sh
 ```

 When the Vue server is up, go to `https://vue_host_address`.
 On the first visit, you will see an "unsecure connection" warning, where you have to click on `Proceed`.
-If you need to get rid of this warning, you have to get a trusted certificate from a service like `Let's encrypt`.
+If you need to get rid of this warning, you have to get a trusted certificate from a service like `Let's Encrypt`.

 If you are changing the files, the more reliable way to restart the container is this:
 ```bash